Te Totara Hut, Te Urewera National Park

 Te Totatara Hut is a small, single storey timber building 4.2m x 4.2m in size, with one door, two windows and a fireplace.
 It has a low verandah on the eastern side and has a gabled pitched roof.
 The hut is primarily constructed from split totara slabs and framing members which are clearly visible on the interior.
 The roof and verandah are sheathed in corrugated iron, and the building in flat galvanised sheeting.

-It is located in a small clearing, beside Parahaki Stream, in the south-west of Te Urewera National Park and is managed by the Aniwaniwa Area Office.
+It is located in a small clearing, beside Parahaki Stream, in the south-west of Te Urewera National Park and is managed by the DOC Aniwaniwa office.

 The hut has its origins in efforts to control deer which were released into Te Urewera between 1898-1920 and protected until 1930.
 Tentative deer control was begun by the government in 1932 around Lake Waikaremoana.
 The Department of Internal Affairs (DIA) recommenced operations in 1938 with four men hunting in the Horomanga-Galatea area.
 World War II intervened, but after WWII the efforts to control wild animals intensified e.g. in 1955 ten hunters killed eight thousand deer.